cloudfoundry/summit-training-classes/basics/site/content/labs/debugging.md

 New Relic has a dashboard.
 You can find the URL by looking at the service details.

 {{% do %}}Visit the URL reported by `cf service newrelic`{{% /do %}}

-It takes some time for the data from your app to be visible in the New Relic dashboard.
+{{% observe %}}Observe graphs showing app performance data in the New Relic dashboard.
+Sometimes it takes a few minutes for the data to arrive. {{% /observe %}}

 ## SSH access